reconnaissanceblindchess/reconchess/docs/source/rules.rst

     b.
 Sense phase: the player chooses any square on the chessboard to target their sensor.
 Then, the true state of the game board in a three square by three square window centered at the chosen square is revealed to the sensing player.

     c.
 Move phase: the player chooses a chess move, or chooses to "pass."
+If the move is a pawn promotion and the player does not specify a piece to promote to, then a queen promotion is assumed.
 Then, given that move, one of three conditions holds:

         i.
 The move is legal on the game board, or